psychemedia/sin-eater-resources/src/_first_trigger.md

 ## Blackwood's Magazine, November, 1875

-In the November edition of *Blackwood's Magazine*, [volume 118, pages 590-607](https://babel.hathitrust.org/cgi/pt?id=chi.55222270&view=1up&seq=602&skin=2021&q1=north%20wales), an unnamed author provided an article on the *LEgends and Folk-loer of North Wales*.
+In the November edition of *Blackwood's Magazine*, [volume 118, pages 590-607](https://babel.hathitrust.org/cgi/pt?id=chi.55222270&view=1up&seq=602&skin=2021&q1=north%20wales), an unnamed author provided an article on the *Legends and Folk-lore of North Wales*.

 The article is a long one and is presented without section breaks to separate out different types of tradition.